plops/cl-py-generator/example/135_kubler_gentoo_container/README.md

 Please note, however, that not all packages have enough files to fully utilize 32 cores.

-For CPUs with a high number of cores, an alternative and potentially faster approach would be to allow `emerge` to compile multiple packages in parallel.
-This can be achieved by setting `MAKEOPTS='--jobs 8 --load-average 32'` in your `kubler.conf` file.
+For CPUs with a high number of cores, an alternative and potentially faster approach would be to allow `emerge` to compile multiple packages simultaneously.
+This can be achieved by setting `MAKEOPTS='--jobs 24 --load-average 32'` in your `kubler.conf` file.

+This setting is particularly effective for compiling a large number of small packages, such as Python or Perl libraries.
+However, for larger packages like Rust, LLVM, or GCC, compiling with 24 jobs in parallel may consume all your memory.
+Unfortunately, there isn't a one-size-fits-all `MAKEOPTS` setting that is optimal for all scenarios.

 ## Building and Testing the Figlet Tool